Common Names for Pearl Shapes

 Baroque is the pearl industry term for any pearl that is not round(ish).
 However there are lots of sub-shapes and styles of pearls.
 Other terms for barogue shapes include:

-- Biwa pearls were natrually occuring pearls from Japnas Lake Biw, now they are cultivated Iother locations as well producing varying shapes:
+• Biwa pearls were natrually occuring pearls from Japan's Lake Biwa, now they are cultivated Iother locations as well producing varying shapes:

-- Drip, Fancy, Liquid, Stick, Square, Toothpick - Most often this is a natural free-form rectangular or squarish semi-flat pearl.
+• Drip, Fancy, Liquid, Square - Most often this is a natural free-form rectangular or squarish semi-flat pearl.
 It has a high luster and pearlescence making it popular with collectors and jewelry designers.
 Sometimes sellers will refer to this shape as Keshi rather than Biwa.

 Edison, Genesis, Kasumi/Kasumiga, Ming, & other trademarked names are near-round or comet-like barogue (see below) freshwater pearls created by moving saltwater mollusks to freshwater farms for cultivation and nucleation.
 The luster and colors of these pearls mimic the look of true South Sea pearls and natural Japenese pearls.
 These pearls continue to increase in value as Sount Sea pearls become less available.